-The experience to be analyzed here is led by a women's group, made up of approximately 7 women from the afrodescendent community "Jardim" in Quiterianópolis - within the territory of Inhamuns.
+The experience to be analyzed here is led by a women's group32,made up of approximately 7 women from the afro-descendent community "Jardim" in Quiterianópolis within the territory of Inhamuns.
 This particular women's group is part of an over-reaching, umbrella Association with a total of 60 members.
 In this particular experience, we call attention to the struggle that these women have undertaken to fortify their ethnic identities, which is directly connected to their efforts to successfully commercialize their products.
-Within the context of the project "Paulo Freire", through the collaboration of the NGO Esplar that accompanies this particular community and other communities within the rural territory of Inhamuns, certain dimensions have been highlighted, such as the productive activities and commercialization efforts connected to poultry-farming and honey fabrication.
+Within the context of the project "Paulo Freire", through the collaboration of the NGO Esplar33 that accompanies this particular community and other communities within the rural territory of Inhamuns, certain dimensions have been highlighted, such as the productive activities and commercialization efforts connected to poultry-farming and honey fabrication.

 The afro-descendent community "Jardim" has faced struggles that are considered to be crucial to its survival, such as the collective search for access to public lighting and transportation, the construction of its headquarters, health and sanitation issues, the organization of a local school and the search for projects that will attend to its particular needs, articulated with a larger struggle oriented towards securing rights for traditional communities in Brazil.
 Struggles for access to infrastructure took time to reap fruits and generate outcomes: only in 1987 was the community able to construct its first school and until 2005, the community used only lanterns and gas lamps.
-One of its major struggles concerns the demand for a water supply system that can minimize the negative impacts of the lack of water, which inevitably affects rural women more acutely due to women's major role in the collection of water for their families.
-For this reason, women tend to be more intensely involved in efforts to engage in community efforts to improve water storage.
+One of its major struggles concerns the demand for a water supply system that can minimize the negative impacts of the lack of water, which inevitably affects rural women more acutely, due to their strong involvement in efforts to improve water storage.
 Different steps were taken in that direction: In 1997, the first cistern was constructed and in 2010, the first reservoir was created through personal initiatives, without the help of state public authorities or NGOs.
 Today there are two small reservoirs that are dedicated towards supplying water to the animals; 3 deep wells, one of which has a desalination plant; and 23 small wells.
-To this day, the community experiences difficulties when it comes to conquering basic rights for infrastructure and public services, which is directly related to its organizational process as an afrodescendent community, since this process depends on self-identification, but also formalization through certain state and federal institutions.
+To this day, the community experiences difficulties when it comes to conquering basic rights for infrastructure and public services, which is directly related to its organizational process as an afro-descendent community, since this process depends on self-identification, but also formalization through certain state and federal institutions.